PapirusDevelopmentTeam/papirus-icon-theme/tools/work/README.md

 ### 4. Papirus Light

 1. Run script `tools/work/convert-to-light.sh`.
-It copies needed icons from `work/Papirus` to `work/Papirus-Light` and changes its colors.
+It copies needed icons from `work/Papirus` to `work/Papirus-Light` and changes the color scheme.

     **IMPORTANT:** You should draw icons for Papirus first.